Paril: History

 According to the statistical research of Vasil Kanchov ("Macedonia.
 Ethnography and Statistics"), by 1900 the population of the village numbered a total of 300 people, all Bulgarian Christians.".

 According to the Secretary of the Bulgarian Exarchate Dimitar Mishev ("La Macedoine et sa Population Chrétienne") in 1905 in Paril (Poril) live 432 Bulgarians.
 There is a Bulgarian primary school in the village with 1 teacher and 12 students.

 At the outbreak of the Balkan War in 1912, six people from the village were volunteers in the Macedonian-Edirne militia.

 Economy and transportation

 There are no economical subjects in the village.
 Only one guesthouse is accepting tourists during the whole year.
 The village is accessible during the whole year by asphalted road, connecting the municipal centre Hadzhidimovo with the village of Katuntsi and Petrich.
 The road is mountainous and difficult in winter conditions.

 Institutions

 There are not any administrative institutions in Paril.
 The elementary school "St. Clement of Ohrid", founded in 1933 year is closed, because there are no students in the village.

 Religion

-The people in the village are Orthodox Christian.
-The first church in Paril was built during the Ottoman rule.
-It is not survived till the present days.
-In 1936 is consecrated the new church "St. St. Constantine and Helene" and it is recently renovated.
+The people in the village are predominantly Orthodox Christian.
+The first church in Paril was built during Ottoman rule.
+It has not survived to the present day.
+The St. Constantine and Helene church was consecrated in 1936.